qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 * create custom applications based on the QGIS API

-Python bindings are also available for QGIS Server, including Python plugins (see :ref:server_plugins) and Python bindings that can be used to embed QGIS Server into a Python application.
+Python bindings are also available for QGIS Server, including Python plugins (see :ref:`server_plugins`) and Python bindings that can be used to embed QGIS Server into a Python application.

 .. index:: API

-There is a `complete QGIS API <http://qgis.org/api/>`_ reference that documents the classes from the QGIS libraries.
-The Pythonic QGIS API (pyqgis) <https://qgis.org/pyqgis/>`_ is nearly identical to the API in C++.
+There is a `complete QGIS API <http://qgis.org/api/>`_ reference that documents the classes from the QGIS libraries. `The Pythonic QGIS API (pyqgis) <https://qgis.org/pyqgis/>`_ is nearly identical to the API in C++.

-A good resource for learning how to perform common tasks is to download existing plugins from
+A good resource for learning how to perform common tasks is to download existing plugins from the
 `plugin repository <https://plugins.qgis.org/>`_ and examine their code.
 Also, the ``python/plugins/`` folder in your QGIS installation